 Deer-resistant ornamental grasses offer a number of advantages in addition to allowing you to sleep at night instead of worrying you'll awake next morning to find your whole yard ravaged by Bambi!
 They offer plant textures that contrast with most other landscape plants, many are drought-tolerant and they offer surprising variation in color.

-My intro covers a few of the deer-resistant ornamental grasses, with examples of short types, tall types, and another that's in-between.
-I also... include a plant that looks like it should be in this group (Poaceae) and is treated as if it does but, technically, doesn't belong.
+Our intro covers a few of the deer-resistant ornamental grasses, with examples of short types, tall types, and another that's in-between.
+We also... include a plant that looks like it should be in this group (Poaceae) and is treated as if it does but, technically, doesn't belong.

 01 of 06